 Children enjoy fun-filled days at The Barn, learning and developing skills through play and well-planned, purposeful activities and experiences.

 We have two large ‘home’ rooms for our Explorers and Discoverers groups.
 Our youngest children in the Explorers are at the start of their journey to developing early independence.
 They experience and become involved in play alongside and with others, coming to understand the give and take required for successful friendships and social interaction and the fun this involves.
-In a friendly, happy atmosphere, children are encouraged to express their ideas, thoughts and feelings and also to listen to and consider their friends.
+In a friendly, happy atmosphere, children are encouraged to express their ideas, thoughts, and feelings and also to listen to and consider their friends.
 The children’s confidence and self-esteem grow as they become Discoverers.
 The Discoverers continue to explore and learn actively as they problem solve, design, create, construct, enact, read, imagine, write, climb, run, and pedal, making links and connections.
-The time passes quickly as the children become equipped and ready to meet the experiences and challenges of the next stage of their journey.
-Starting school!
+The time passes quickly as the children grow in confidence and become excited about their next adventure.
+They are ready to start school.

 Both rooms have a calm and comfortable atmosphere with pictures of interest and children’s art displayed on the walls.
 The children follow their interests as they move freely between the rooms and the outside space.
 The well-equipped play and discovery area is used all day in all weathers and we have access to a meadow and wooded area which we use for walks, lunchtime picnics, physical activities and forest activities.